 Understand the psychology behind the financial decisions you and others are making

-Behavioral biases and their impact on financial behavior, decision making, and performance will be examined during this program.
+First, behavioral biases and their impact on financial behavior, decision making, and performance will be examined.
 The goal is to make participants aware of the different biases and to quantify their relevance in the decision making process.
-We will develop a framework that helps you to think critically and to lay out how to move forward and cope with these new challenges, turning them into opportunities and sources of competitive advantage.
+Then an operating framework will be developed to help participants think critically and to lay out how to move forward and cope with these new challenges, turning them into opportunities and sources of competitive advantage.

 How you will benefit

-- Gain an understanding of the major behavioral biases and see their impact on financial behavior, decision making and performance
+Gain an understanding of the major behavioral biases and see their impact on strategic planning as well as financial behavior, decision making and performance

-- Learn how to apply behavioral finance tools to investment and financial decisions
+Learn how to apply behavioral tools to planning, strategic planning, investment and financial decisions

-- Learn about potential pitfalls of traditional valuation frameworks
+Learn about potential pitfalls of traditional valuation frameworks and how to properly account for the “hidden components” of financial and planning decisions

 - Major behavioral biases and their impact on financial behavior, decision making and performance